Every day we collect aging plastic pollution, cans and glass bottles from Solent shores.

 * products advertising sporting events eg: Mexico World Cup Coca Cola

 What is this flotsam doing to the planet?
 Could you help clear it up?
-Would you join The Great British Spring Clean with the charity Keep Britain Tidy in May?
+Would you join The Great British Spring Clean or other schemes run by the charity Keep Britain Tidy?

 For a full list of things I found on beach-cleans please click here